 How Do You Apply to Be an HVAC Helper?

-For anyone interested in being an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
-It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
-Related subjects may be covered in additional classes, such as electrical theory and safety practices.
+To become an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
+Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
+Many programs extend classes to cover related subjects, such as electrical theory and safety practices.

-As soon as they complete a training or apprenticeship program, HVAC helpers may choose to become certified by a professional organization, including the HVAC Excellence or the Air Conditioning Contractors of America.
-Becoming certified requires passing a test as well as a specific amount of work experience or continuing education credits.
+As soon as they complete a training or apprenticeship program, HVAC helpers then have the option to become certified through any number of organizations, such as the HVAC Excellence or the Air Conditioning Contractors of America.
+These certifications typically require passing an exam and may require completing a certain amount of work experience or continuing education credits.

 Do HVAC Helpers Have Good Salaries?

-The amount of money that an HVAC helper can earn varies depending on factors such as their total experience, the region where they work and the specific company they're working for.
+The amount of money that an HVAC helper can earn varies depending on factors such as how much experience they have, the region where they work and the type of company they work for.

-According to the Bureau of Labor Statistics, the median annual wage for HVAC helpers is approximately $37,000, though a few HVAC helpers may have an opportunity to earn more.
-With experience and more training programs, HVAC helpers can graduate into fully certified HVAC technicians, which typically earn higher salaries.
+Based on findings from the Bureau of Labor Statistics, the median annual wage for HVAC helpers hovers around $37,000, though a few HVAC helpers may earn more or less than this amount.
+With experience and more training programs, HVAC helpers can graduate into truly professional HVAC technicians, increasing their annual salaries.

 Overall, HVAC helpers are key members of any heating and cooling team, helping ensure the quality installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
-After training and education programs are complete, an HVAC helper can become a valuable and well-paid member of the HVAC industry.
+After training and education programs are complete, an HVAC helper can expect to be a valuable part of the HVAC industry.